 Witch Hazel has long been used as a medicine cabinet staple to treat minor cuts, scrapes, burns, inflammation, and bug bites.

-Witch hazel is particularly appealing to modern sensibilities because it is completely natural and plant-based.
+It is particularly appealing to modern sensibilities because it is completely natural and plant-based.
+Love it!

 What is Witch Hazel?

 If you are unfamiliar with exactly what witch hazel is, it’s a flowering plant that is native to North America and Japan.

 Witch hazel is most commonly used in its liquid form.

 Witch hazel that you buy in the bottle is prepared from a steam-distillation process using leaves, bark, or twigs of the witch hazel plant.